Polyhedra

 Using the information on the sections, we can show, in green in Diagram Ib, the two faceting operations that can occur among regular polyhedra.
 These can be represented by parallel translations (represented as arrows) within the same Hexagonal arrangement, the reason for this is the central symmetry of the isomorphism operation:

 2. Vertex faceting.
-This operation, represented by the light green arrows, replaces a vertex figure by a smaller dual.
+This operation, represented by the light green arrows, replaces a vertex figure by a smaller dual: The vertex figure of the Icosahedron is a Pentagon with side 1 (the chord of the inner angle of the Triangle), while the vertex figure of the Stellated dodecahedron is also a Pentagon with side 1/ φ (the chord of the inner angle of the Pentagram).
 Here we see that the Great stellated dodecahedron is the only faceting of the Dodecahedron, having also Triangular vertex figures.

-The four polyhedra in the rectangular green circuit are facetings of the Icosahedron, sharing its vertex arrangement (see Fig. 11c).
+The four polyhedra in the rectangular green circuit are facetings of the Icosahedron, sharing its vertex arrangement (see Fig. 4.6c).

 As we've seen, for two dual polyhedra A and B, a stellation of A (sA) is the dual of a faceting of B (fB).
 We can therefore say that the stellation operation from A to sA is the dual of the faceting operation from B to fB.
 Being the duals of the faceting operations, these operations are, as shown in this diagram in blue, a mirror image of the faceting operations; for this reason they are also represented by sets of parallel translations.
 These stellation operations give the regular star polyhedra their names.

 1. Edge stellation.
 This operation is represented as the dark blue arrows.
-Since the dual operation preserves the edge arrangements but changes Pentagonal vertex figures into Pentagrammic ones, this operation preserves the perpendicular edge directions but extends them by stellating Pentagonal faces into Pentagrammic faces.
+Since the dual operation preserves the edge arrangements but changes Pentagonal vertex figures into Pentagrammic ones, this operation preserves the perpendicular edge directions but extends them by stellating Pentagonal faces into Pentagrammic faces (Fig. 2.6a).

 We will now summarise the properties of the regular polyhedra.
 In this summary, we will also show that there are no additional regular polyhedra, despite the fact that that the Icosahedron has many more stellations and the Dodecahedron many more facetings.
 We will do this with the help of Table 1, where we list the possible faces and vertex figures.